13 Secrets Your Exterminator Wants You to Know

 In a 2016 study conducted by the National Pest Management Association, one-third of respondents claimed that, if confronted with a pest control truck in the adjoining driveway, they’d feel their neighbour was being proactive with pest protection.

 If you bring an exterminator out for ants and there are none to be found, the worker can’t do a proper treatment.
 Different species are removed in different ways.
-(Of course, you could always try using an over-the-counter pesticide before calling in a professional.)
+(Read up on the most disgusting house bugs—and how to get rid of them.)

 White porch lights attract the flying insects that spiders eat, so that’s where the eight-legged critters build their webs.
 To reduce the number of spiders around your home, install yellow bug bulbs instead, and put your lights on a timer or switch to motion sensors.